sergei-mironov/litrepl/README.md

   --timeout F[,F]             Timeouts for initial evaluation and for pending
                               checks, in seconds.
 If the latter is omitted, it is considered to be equal to the former one.
-  --propagate-sigint          If set, litrepl will relay SIGINT signals to the
+  --propagate-sigint          If set, litrepl will catch and resend SIGINT
-                              running interpreter.
-Otherwise it just handles
+                              signals to the running interpreter.
+Otherwise it will just terminate itself leaving the
-                              them by itself.
+                              interpreter as-is.
   -d INT, --debug INT         Enable (a lot of) debug messages.
   --verbose                   Be more verbose (used in status).
-  --auxdir DIR                Directory to store auxilary session files.
+  --python-auxdir DIR         Directory to store Python interpreter pipes.
 By
+                              default, it is created in the system temporary directory with the name derived from current working directory.
+  --ai-auxdir DIR             Directory to store AI interpreter pipes.
+By
-                              default, the name of the aux. dir is derived from the name of the current dir.
+                              default, it is created in the system temporary directory with the name derived from current working directory.
-  -C DIR, --workdir DIR       Directory to run from, the current directory is
+  -C DIR, --workdir DIR       Set the new current working directory before
-                              used by default.
+                              run.
+Note that changing directory has the following effects: (1) changes directory of the newly started interpreter (2) influence the
+                              default --<interp>-auxdir.
-  --pending-exit INT          Return this error code if whenever section hits
+  --pending-exit INT          Return this error code if whenever a section
-                              timeout.
+                              hits timeout.
   --exception-exit INT        Return this error code at exception, if any.
-                              Note: it takes affect only for newly-started interpreters.
+                              Note: this option might not be defined for some interpreters.
+It takes affect only for newly- started interpreters.
   --foreground                Start a separate session and stop it when the
                               evaluation is done.
   --map-cursor LINE:COL:FILE  Calculate the new position of a cursor at